 The detailed reports provided as part of the ASV Vulnerability Scanning service are available for download on the portal.
 The report details any vulnerabilities identified, provide a risk rating together with remediation advice on how these vulnerabilities can be addressed.

-The ASV Vulnerability Scanning service is supported by a local Australian based Service Desk.
-Our Service Team are able to provide technical support and remote administration of the ASV Vulnerability Scanning service.
-Our Service Desk Team track and monitor any disputed scan results.
+The ASV scanning service is supported by a local Australian based Service Desk.
+Our Service Team are able to provide technical support and remote administration of the service and track and monitor any disputed scan results.